Spence Moore II

 Spence Duane Moore II (born December 16, 1997) is an American actor best known for his main or recurring roles in a number of television series debuting in 2018: Five Points (2018), A.P.
-Bio (2018–2021), All American (2018–present), and Brilliant Minds (2024—present).
+Bio (2018–2021), All American (2018–present), and Brilliant Minds (2024–2026).

 Early life

 Moore was born and raised in St. Louis, Missouri, and is the youngest of two children.
 Moore realized that he wanted to become an actor while preparing for his sixth grade talent show.
 He later starred in several short films before moving on to more mainstream roles.

 Career

 In 2017, Moore was cast in the Facebook Watch series Five Points as part of the main cast alongside Hayley Kiyoko and Madison Pettis.
 Moore stated that working with Kerry Washington on the series was "life-changing".
 He was cast in A.P.
 Bio as Dan Decker.
 In 2018, Moore began appearing as a recurring character in the CW drama All American.
 In 2019, Moore is in the HBO miniseries, We Are Who We Are, which premiered in September 2020.

 In 2023, Moore appeared in season three of Superman & Lois as Bruno Mannheim's son Matteo.
 Since 2024, Moore has played the lead role of Jacob Nash in the NBC medical drama Brilliant Minds.

 In November 2024, Moore was announced as a cast member in independent drama Out Come The Wolves, based on the Rancid 1995 album of the same name.
+In September 2025, he was cast as the younger version of James St Patrick “Ghost” in the new spin off Power: Origins.
+The fifth instalment in the Power universe which is prequel to the original Power and set many year after Raising Kanan.
+It will premiere at some point in 2027.